bxxmzilla1/Reelzey-Test-mezz/START_HERE.md

 **Total Time: ~10-15 minutes**

-This is your starting point for deploying ANDREIX to GitHub and Vercel.
+This is your starting point for deploying Reelzey to GitHub and Vercel.

 ---